phoegasus/JDukpt/README.md

 ## How to use

+Instanciate the JDukpt class and call the appropriate method.

+`JDukpt jdukpt = new JDukpt();

+jdukpt.encryptPIN(bdk, ksn, data);
+jdukpt.decryptPIN(bdk, ksn, encryptedData);
+jdukpt.encryptData(bdk, ksn, data);
+jdukpt.decryptData(bdk, ksn, encryptedData);`

+The parameters and return value are either String, byte[], or BigInteger.

- The client should implement the `Crypto` interface, providing their implementation of DES and 3DES encryption and decryption.
-An instance of the implementing class should be passed as an argument to the `JDukpt` constructor.
+You can provide your own DES and 3DES implementation by implementing the Crypto interface, and providing it as an argument to the JDukpt constructor.

-A working example is provided in the `example`  package.
+`Crypto crypto = new MyCryptoImpl();

+JDukpt jdukpt = new JDukpt(crypto);`